 - 11. 3.1 The scoring position for a contest landing is the final resting place of the basket.
 Published scoring periods and search periods apply. - 11.
 3.2 No handling assistance may be received from anyone on the ground and no one of the flight crew may leave the basket before the basket has reached its final resting place. - 11.
 3.3 Any retained marker must be handed over to an official at the earliest opportunity. - 11.
-3.4 Unless otherwise stated in the Task Data, a contest landing is not permitted within 200 meters of any goal/target set by the Director or selected by the competitor or within an MMA (Rule 13.3.4 distance infringements)
+3.4 Unless otherwise stated in the Task Data, a contest landing is not permitted within 50m of an MMA or if no MMA is set, within 200 meters of any goal/target set by the Director or selected by the competitor.
+(Rule 13.3.4 distance infringements)